Mitchell brothers: Moviemaking and the O'Farrell Theatre

 In 1969, with the help of Artie's Ivy League-educated wife Meredith Bradford, the brothers fulfilled their ambitions by leasing and renovating a dilapidated two-story building at 895 O'Farrell Street, which they converted into the O'Farrell Theatre, a movie theater with a makeshift film studio upstairs.
 They also rented a larger facility at 991 Tennessee Street in which to shoot some of their films; nevertheless, even their fans conceded that the Mitchells' movies ranged in quality from mediocre to atrocious.
 Jim Mitchell once quipped, "The only Art in [porn] is my brother."

 The Mitchells opened the O'Farrell Theatre on July 4, 1969, and were confronted almost immediately by the authorities.
-They would open other X-rated movie houses in California over the years, spending much time in court and money on lawyers to stay open as indignant locals and officials repeatedly tried to shut them down.
+They would open other X-rated movie houses in California over the years, spending much time in court and money on lawyers to stay open as the local residents and officials repeatedly tried to shut them down.

 They became incorporated as Cinema 7 (headquartered in the managers' offices at the O'Farrell Theatre), and in 1972 produced one of the world's first famous feature-length pornographic movies, Behind the Green Door, starring an unknown Ivory Snow girl Marilyn Chambers in her porn debut.
 The movie, produced for $60,000, grossed over $25 million.

 The Mitchells rode the porno chic wave, using some of their Green Door profits to produce fairly lavish hardcore movies including Resurrection of Eve in 1973, Sodom and Gomorrah: The Last Seven Days in 1975, C.B.
 Mamas (1976), The Autobiography of a Flea (1976), Never a Tender Moment (1979), and Beyond De Sade (1979).

 One of their last big-budget movies was The Grafenberg Spot (1985), featuring Traci Lords, who had entered the adult-video industry underaged using fake identification.
 The Mitchell brothers were the first to transfer film titles to videotape and market them via ads in national sex magazines.
 The brothers were inducted into the AVN Hall of Fame.